argoproj-labs/argocd-image-updater/docs/install/running.md

 suffix of `-staging`.
 Can be specified multiple times to define more than one pattern, from which at least one has to match.

+**--match-application-label *label* **

+Only process applications that have a valid annotation and match the given *label*.
+The *label* is a string that matches the standard kubernetes label syntax of `key=value`.
+For e.g, `custom.label/name=xyz` would be a valid label that can be supplied through this parameter.
+Any applications carrying this exact label will be considered as candidates for image updates.
+This parameter currently does not support patten matching on label values (e.g `customer.label/name=*-staging`) and only accepts a single label to match applications against.

 **--max-concurrency *number* **

 Process a maximum of *number* applications concurrently.
 To disable concurrent